-Founded in 1623, Gloucester is America’s oldest seaport, and has maintained an active harbor and fishing industry for almost 400 years.
+Founded in 1623, Gloucester, MA is America’s oldest seaport, and has maintained an active harbor and fishing industry for almost 400 years.
 Gloucester’s long-standing working relationship with the sea has percolated into its culture, mixing with the city’s historical coastal Italian, Scandinavian, and Brazilian influences.
 From its vibrant downtown to its beautiful and rugged landscape, you will never run out of things to do in Gloucester.

 Things to Do in Gloucester MA

 Gloucester consists of a number of different neighborhoods (see map below), each with their own distinct features, history, and personality.
 By crossing over the large A. Piatt Andrew Bridge, you officially enter Gloucester’s “island” section, which, with the exception of Wingaersheek and a few other beaches, is where most of Gloucester’s primary attractions reside.
 Downtown Gloucester features a number of delicious local restaurants, a myriad of bustling small businesses, and a large variety of historic and scenic points of attraction.
 For night owls, Gloucester has a thriving nightlife, and is home to a number of bars, taverns, and a movie theater featuring the latest releases.

 Gloucester’s most iconic cultural event is St. Peter’s Fiesta, a 5-day festival put on by Gloucester’s Italian-American community.
 Events include a carnival, the Greasy Pole contest, Seine Boat races, and parades, as well as the Blessing of the Fleet Mass at the festival’s conclusion.

 Gloucester is also well-known for whale watching and there are several companies that provide daily trips to Stellwagen Bank, Jefferys Ledge, and other popular whale feeding grounds.
 Whale watch excursions fill up quickly in the summer months, so advance reservations are usually recommended.